electronick1/stairs_doc/source/index.html.md

 [github bag of words](https://github.com/electronick1/stairs_examples/tree/master/bag_of_words)<br>

-He we trying to teach some neural network to solve [kaggle task "Bag of Words Meets Bags of Popcorn"](https://www.kaggle.com/c/word2vec-nlp-tutorial)
+Here, we try teaching the neural network to solve [kaggle task "Bag of Words Meets Bags of Popcorn"](https://www.kaggle.com/c/word2vec-nlp-tutorial)

-This example based on [this repo](https://github.com/wendykan/DeepLearningMovies/) And it's kind of copy-paste solution but to the much more better representation.
+This example is based on [this repo](https://github.com/wendykan/DeepLearningMovies/), and it's a kind of the copy-paste solution, but for much better representation.

-What does it means "better representation"?
+What does "better representation" mean?

-If you look inside this repo, it's just a plain code, when you want to make calculations in parrallel way it's not very trivial todo, also if you wnt to change something it's not easy to undestand whole data flow chages.
+If you look inside this repo, it's just a plain code.
+If you want to make calculations in a parallel way, it's not very trivial to do.
+Also, if you want to change something, it's not easy to undestand all the changes of the data flow.

-Stairs solving all of this problems:
+Stairs solves all these problems:

-- It make calculations in parallel by default
+- It makes calculations in the parallel by default
-- You can easelly understand what's going on inside `pipelines.py`
+- You can easily understand what's going on inside the `pipelines.py`
-- It super easy to change something (just redefine some methods in FLow clases)
+- It is super easy to change something (just redefine certain methods in the FLow classes).

 #Features

-## Inspect status of your queues
+## Inspect the status of your queues

 ```bash
 python manager.py inspect:status app_name